Margret Kiener Nellen

 Margareta Kiener Nellen known as Margret Kiener Nellen (née Kiener; born 17 April 1953) is a Swiss attorney, translator and former Swiss politician.
-She served on the National Council (Switzerland) between 2003 and 2019 for the Social Democratic Party of Switzerland (SP).
+She served on the Swiss National Council between 2003 and 2019 for the Social Democratic Party of Switzerland (SP).

 Early life and education

 Margareta Kiener was born on 17 April 1953 in Bern, Switzerland to Otto Kiener (1909-1978) and Ruth (née aus der Au) Kiener as the youngest of three children.
 Her father, a secondary school teacher, was the mayor of Bolligen and served on the Grand Council of Bern for the Swiss People's Party from 1962 to 1974.
 She grew-up in the Habstetten section of Bolligen.

-Kiener initially attended the University of Geneva, Faculty of Translation and Interpreting and became a diplomed translator (German, French, English and Italian).
-Subsequently, she studied commercial law at the University of St. Gallen and graduated in 1981 with a licentiate degree (equivalent to a Master's degree).
+Kiener initially attended the University of Geneva, Faculty of Translation and Interpreting and became a diplomaed translator (German, French, English and Italian).
+Subsequently, she studied commercial law at the University of St. Gallen and graduated in 1981 with a licentiate degree (equivalent to a master's degree).

 Professional career

 In 1987, she was admitted to the bar in Geneva.
 Since then she was self-employed and had her own attorney and notary public practice in Bolligen.
 Since 1 June 2013, she is a partner in the private law practice Kiener & Nellen in Bern.

-She has been president of the Bernese Union of Sports Associations (ger.
-Vereinigung der Berner Sportverbände) between 2011 and 2019 and is an advisory board member of Swiss Women's Football.
+She has been president of the Bernese Union of Sports Associations (German Vereinigung der Berner Sportverbände) between 2011 and 2019 and is an advisory board member of Swiss Women's Football.
 Between 2004 and 2016, Kiener-Nellen, was on the board of trustees of Inselspital Bern as well as a board member of the Bernese Education Center for Health Care.